zcash/zips/draft-issuance.md

 Meaning after a period of 4 years around half of `ZSF_BALANCE` will be paid out as block subsidies, thus satisfying **R4**.

+## `DEPLOYMENT_BLOCK_HEIGHT`

+The deployment should happen at the next halving, which is block `2726400`.

+Since there is a planned halving at this point, there will already be a significant "shock" caused by the drop in issuance caused by the halving.
+This reduces surprise and thus increases security.
+Also, due to the nature of the smoothed curve having a portion of the curve above the respective step function line at times, this will maximally _reduce_ the issuance shock at the `TARGET_BLOCK_HEIGHT`.

 ## Visualization of the Smoothed Curve

 The following graph, taken from the ECC blog post, illustrates the smoothed curve.
 Note that depending on when the network upgrade takes place the disbursement may temporarily _increase_.

 ![A graph showing a comparison of the halving-based step function vs the smoothed curve](./draft-zip-smoothed-issuance-curve.png)

+[TODO: We should update this graph now showing the deployment at `2726400`]

 ## Other Notes